maerteijn/caldera-js/README.md

 # caldera-js
-Caldera JS, small boilerplate code to use web components efficiently
+Caldera JS, small boilerplate code to use all the builtin functionality modern webbrowsers provide